๐Ÿ“ SAT

 * The Writing (Essay) section is also optional: 1 essay, 40 minutes.
 Science costs an additional $4 to add; Writing costs an additional $25.

-The fix is simple but requires discipline: read the question carefully and be sure you know exactly what it’s asking before you look at the answer choices.
-Spending a little more time on the question itself saves far more time than it costs.
+The fix takes discipline: read the question carefully and know exactly what it’s asking before you even glance at the answer choices.
+The few extra seconds you spend up front save you far more time than they cost.

 1. Use All the Time You’re Given